-(C) Within 60 days following the receipt of the notice of appeal, the Hearings Officer will give the Claimant either (i) a written notice of the decision, or (ii) if special circumstances require an extension of time for review, a notice of a 60-day extension of the review period.
+(C) Within sixty (60) days following the receipt of the notice of appeal, the hearings officer will give the Claimant either (i) a written notice of the decision, or (ii) if special circumstances require an extension of time for review, a notice of a sixty (60) day extension of the review period.
 In the latter case, the notice of the decision shall be delivered to the Claimant within 120 days after the application has been filed.
-The Hearing Officer’s review will take into account all comments, documents, records, and other information the Member or Beneficiary submits, without regard to whether that information was submitted or considered in the initial benefit determination.
+The hearings officer’s review will take into account all comments, documents, records, and other information the Member or Beneficiary submits, without regard to whether that information was submitted or considered in the initial benefit determination.

 (D) If the appeal is denied, the notification will: